cloud-66-internal/help.cloud66.com/_includes/account/team-accounts.md

 - Power user
 - Administrator (has all permissions)

+The **owner** of an account always has the maximum permissions for all applications and does not need to be assigned any roles.

-The administrator has permissions to everything and the other default roles have the following permissions:
+The Administrator role has permissions to everything and the other default roles have the following permissions:

 | Role / Perms | Viewer | Deployer | Dev | Ops | Power |
 | --- | --- | --- | --- | --- | --- |